Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 The Jacques-Blondel (JB) method uses only measurements of the final state hadronic system, $\delta_{\mathcal{H}}$ and $P_{T,\mathcal{H}}$, for the reconstruction.
 The kinematic variables are calculated from these by:

-The Jacques-Blondel method reconstructs the DIS kinematic variables using only information measured from the HFS.
-This makes the method resistant to possible biases because of unaccounted QED FSR, but requires precise measurements of the particles momenta in the hadronic final state.
-The factors that limit the precision of the measurements are the particle identification precision, limited resolution of the tracking and calorimeter systems, impossibility of the particle detection around the beampipe and presence of objects that avoid detection (e.g.\ neutrinos from the particle decays).
+The JB method is resistant to possible biases because of unaccounted QED FSR, but requires precise measurements of the particles momenta in the hadronic final state.
+The factors that limit the precision of the measurements are the uncertainties in the particle identification, the finite resolution of the calorimeter and tracking detectors, the inefficiencies of these detectors, the impossibility of the particle detection around the beampipe, and the presence of objects that avoid detection (e.g.\ neutrinos from particle decays).

 The double-angle (DA) method combines measurements from the scattered lepton and the final-state hadronic system, $\theta_{l^\prime}$ and $\gamma_\mathcal{H}$, to perform the kinematic reconstruction as follows: